florintanasa/capture_dixell_v2/README.md

 ![Syslog](./img/syslog.png)

-How saw with the time series data from TimescaleDB we can construct some graphs and alerts in Grafana:
+Next with the time series data from TimescaleDB we can construct some graphs and alerts in [Grafana](https://grafana.com/):

 For XH260L controller: